ahmedsayed1850/travel-app/README.md

 Advanced React Concepts, Ref Creating user interface using MUI Fetching Multiple libraries from RapidAPI
  __[Travel Advisor App](https://travel-app-one.vercel.app/)

+ ### Ract Google Maps
+ react-google-maps provides "a set of React components wrapping the underlying Google Maps JavaScript API v3 instances".
+It is well documented and provides many examples: it shows code to display a single info window and toggle open/close within a HOC.
+Extrapolating this to multiple markers ends up open and closing all of them at once.
+In this project I wanted to open the InfoBoxes individually and also have hold the information of the active location within a parent component.
+To solve this active states were stored in App.js and an event handler was passed down to the map component.
+My solution can be found at:

+My StackOverflow Answer to solve single InfoWindow display toggle

 ### Folder Structure